 Amphibious Transports are used to conduct invasions against enemy shores, so their use will be vital for the Allies and sometimes useful for the Axis.
-Note that neutral Majors cannot embark units into Amphibious Transports.

 The cost for Amphibious Transport is set at 20% of unit cost, and this higher cost is due to the specialized organization and equipment required for an amphibious landing.